U.S. Expels 60 Russian Officials, Closes Consulate In Seattle

 "Today's actions make the United States safer by reducing Russia's ability to spy on Americans, and to conduct covert operations that threaten America's national security," the official continued.
 "With these steps, the United States and our allies and partners make clear to Russia that its actions have consequences."

-Reuters reports that Russia's ambassador to Washington, Anatoly Antonov, called the U.S. decision to expel Russian diplomats "wrongful" and said it was harming already weak U.S.-Russian ties, according to the RIA news agency.
+Reuters reports that Russia's ambassador to the United States, Anatoly Antonov, called the U.S. decision to expel Russian diplomats "wrongful" and said it was harming already weak U.S.-Russian ties, according to the RIA news agency.

 The Russian news agency also quoted a member of the upper house of the Russian parliament as saying that Russia would expel at least 60 staff from U.S. diplomatic missions in the country, Reuters reports.

 The expulsions come amid internal conflict at the White House and State Department on how to handle Russia.
-Last week, Trump congratulated Vladimir Putin on his re-election as president, and did not bring up Russian interference in the 2016 U.S. presidential campaign nor Russia's hacking of the U.S. power grid.
-But Trump is also bringing in John Bolton as his national security adviser, a Russia hawk.
+Last week, Trump congratulated Vladimir Putin on his re-election as president and did not bring up Russian interference in the 2016 U.S. presidential campaign nor Russia's hacking of the U.S. power grid.
+But Trump is also bringing in John Bolton, a Russia hawk, as his national security adviser.
 The U.S. has also instituted more sanctions against Russia.

 Many European countries made the same move on Monday.
-Germany, Ukraine, the Czech Republic, the Netherlands, Estonia, Italy, Poland, and Lithuania all announced that they would be asking Russian diplomats to leave.
+Germany, Ukraine, the Czech Republic, the Netherlands, Estonia, Italy, Poland and Lithuania all announced that they would be asking Russian diplomats to leave.

-The German foreign ministry said in a statement that "the expulsion of four diplomats is a strong signal of solidarity with Great Britain and signals the resolve of the Germany government not to leave attacks against our closest partners and allies unanswered," the Associated Press reports.
+The German foreign ministry said in a statement that "the expulsion of four diplomats is a strong signal of solidarity with Great Britain and signals the resolve of the Germany government not to leave attacks against our closest partners and allies unanswered," The Associated Press reports.

+Britain insists it has proof that Russia was behind the nerve-gas poisoning of the Skripals, who remain in critical condition.
+A police officer who assisted them has been released from the hospital.
+Traces of the Soviet-era nerve agent called novichok were found in a pub and an Italian restaurant that the Skripals visited, possibly exposing hundreds of people.

+British Prime Minister Theresa May said in a statement, "We welcome today's actions by our allies, which clearly demonstrate that we all stand shoulder to shoulder in sending the strongest signal to Russia that it cannot continue to flout international law."